 “How can I be successful in plumbing?”
-That’s a question that Small Business Trends tried to tackle back in 2018.
+That’s a question that Small Business Trends tried to tackle.
 In their guide How to Start a Plumbing Business, Small Biz offers a few tidbits on building a long-term plan for triumph in the industry.
 Step number 3 (after getting certified and apprenticed) involves discovering your personal specialty.

 Perhaps, you’ve discovered that the inner workings of residential water heaters naturally bend to your every whim.
 Maybe you’ve got a knack for repairing underground sewer lines without digging up the whole yard.
 Possibly, you’re the fastest pipe clog relief around.

 Some plumbers might see specialization as a limiter on their ability to make money, but the opposite is often true.
 You can take a focused skill and use it as a launchpad for your startup.
 Now let’s zoom in on the benefits of specialization, then show you how to get started online (which was Small Biz’ step number 8, by the way).

 Why do we recommend anything in these sort of guides?
 To make your life easier and/or more profitable.
 Multiple areas of your business can benefit from a specialized structure, so let’s break a few of them down here.